QuentinRa/blog.quentinra.dev/cybersecurity/red-team/tools/dashboard/faraday.md

 * `file`: a plugin parsing a file report
 </div><div>

+By default, for file report plugins, the name and type of file determine which plugin will parse it.
+Only `.xml`, `.txt`, and `.zip` extensions are <small>(currently)</small> allowed.
+To by-pass this, rename your report file to match this regex: `.*_faraday_plugin_name.*` as it's the first element used to [determines](https://github.com/infobyte/faraday_plugins/blob/master/faraday_plugins/plugins/manager.py#L42) which plugin is loaded.

 #### Basic templates

 Here are some empty templates to get started: